amoodie/shoreline_extract/README.md

 This code was written with Matlab 2017b on Ubuntu 16.04.
 It has intentionally been written to be OS agnostic, but does depend on Matlab 2017 or newer.
+It has successfully been run on Matlab 2018b (latest tested version).

 ## Limitations